Why Buy Gold?

 Gold as a Safe Haven

 Therefore, gold assumes the role of financial insurance against monetary crises, geopolitical risks, and systemic financial system risks.
-On a practical level, during extreme economic events such as hyperinflation and currency crises, there is often a flight to small denomination physical gold bars and gold coins because these bars and coins have a high value-to-weight ratio and are portable, and retain their value as fiat currencies collapse in value to zero.
+On a practical level, during extreme economic events such as hyperinflation and currency crises, there is often a flight to small denomination physical gold bars and gold coins because these bars and coins have a high value-to-weight ratio and are portable, and retain their value during periods when fiat currencies collapse in value to zero.

 The gold market is also highly liquid.
 This liquidity aspect of gold also comes to the fore during financial crises when the counterparty and default risks associated with other financial assets becomes more acute.
-Physical gold can also as a hedge against the inherent depreciation in fiat currencies.
-This is because physical gold is in finite supply and cannot be debased whereas fiat currencies do become regularly debased through inflation and via expansionary monetary policies.
+Physical gold can also act as a hedge against the inherent depreciation in fiat currencies.
+This is because physical gold is in finite supply and cannot be debased whereas fiat currencies regularly do become debased through inflation and via expansionary monetary policies.
 This currency hedging properties of gold can be illustrated by looking at the sustained long-term incremental depreciation of the US Dollar in terms of gold from April 1968, a time when the US dollar price of gold was just $35 per ounce, to the present.

 Gold as an Investment Asset